aseriousbiz/blog/_posts/2021/2021-06-08-user-interface-support.md

 This sample is a fun toy, but it demonstrates the power of the feature to figure in more important use cases.
 Combine this with [Triggers](https://docs.ab.bot/guides/triggers/) and you could easily build out a workflow approval system initiated by external systems.

-This feature works both in Teams and Slack, but not in Discord as Discord doesn't yet support UI elements.
+Buttons work both in Teams and Slack, but not in Discord as Discord doesn't yet support UI elements.
 In the future we hope to add more UI element support.